-- 1. Psychological and psychiatric counselors who provide counseling services to Medical Students will not be faculty members, and will have no responsibility for teaching or involvement in the academic assessment, evaluation or promotion of students. - 2.
-The psychological/psychiatric counselors keep all individual patient information confidential, and the Counseling Office adheres to the APA General Guidelines for Providers of Psychological Services and HIPAA regulations.
-In addition, student records are kept by the counselor, and are not a part of the student's academic record. - 3.
-Students with other health sensitive medical needs will be referred to medical professionals who have no administrative or teaching roles at the medical school.
-The City College student health service will not have contact with SDSBE faculty regarding students, nor will be involved in teaching/assessing SDSBE students.
-In the event that a student seeks treatment at the St. Barnabas Health Center, the School will assure that the treating doctor or resident will have no responsibility for the assessment or grading of the student. - 4.
-Faculty who provide healthcare services to students will not be involved in the supervision, academic evaluation, or promotion decisions of students receiving such services.
+1. Psychological and psychiatric counselors who provide counseling services to Medical Students will not be faculty members, and will have no responsibility for teaching or involvement in the academic assessment, evaluation or promotion of students.

+2. The psychological/psychiatric counselors keep all individual patient information confidential, and the Counseling Office adheres to the APA General Guidelines for Providers of Psychological Services and HIPAA regulations.
+In addition, student records are kept by the counselor, and are not a part of the student's academic record.

+3. Students with other health sensitive medical needs will be referred to medical professionals who have no administrative or teaching roles at the medical school.
+The City College student health service will not have contact with CSOM faculty regarding students, nor will be involved in teaching/assessing CSOM students.
+In the event that a student seeks treatment at the St. Barnabas Health Center, Staten Island University Hospital or other clinical affiliate, the CSOM will assure that the treating doctor or resident will have no responsibility for the assessment or grading of the student.

+4. Faculty who provide healthcare services to students will not be involved in the supervision, academic evaluation, or promotion decisions of students receiving such services.
 If a student finds him/herself in a situation where they are supervised and/or will be evaluated by a faculty member who is also providing healthcare services to them, they may request immediate reassignment.
 Such requests should be made to the Course or Clerkship Director.
 Similarly, if a faculty member finds that he/she has been assigned a student, who is also their patient, to supervise and/or evaluate, he/she must request that the student be assigned to another faculty member.

-Policies on Teaching and Evaluation by Members of The Medical School Administration
+Policies on Teaching and Evaluation by Members of The Medical School Administration such sensitive information.

-In recognition of the conflicts of interest that can occur when students learn from and are assessed by members of the Medical School administration (who, in their role, may have access to sensitive health, psychiatric, or psychological information about individual students), the following policies are in place to ensure the confidentiality of such sensitive information.
 Such members of the medical school administration include, but are not limited to, the Dean of the Medical School, the Deputy Dean for Medical Education, the Associate Dean for Student Affairs, the Executive Director of Admissions, Wellness and Counseling, the Director and staff of the Counseling Office and the Chair of the Student Academic Progress Committee.